 Calculate your turnover rate over various periods of time to track progress.
 If you notice that your turnover is getting out of hand, implement changes to lower it.
 Praise staff for a job well done, employ tactics to keep them engaged and ask for feedback to keep turnover in check.

-If you’re looking to get a deeper understanding of your restaurant’s performance, talk to one of our experts to find out how our one-stop restaurant platform can help.
+If you’re looking to get a deeper understanding of your restaurant’s performance, watch a demo to find out how our one-stop restaurant platform can help.